Laser skin rejuvenation is the ideal alternative to plastic surgery, and even though it’s a noninvasive procedure, there are still risks involved.

 How We Mitigate These Risks At Body Details

 At Body Details, we go out of our way to ensure our clients aren’t put at risk by taking the proper steps to ensure the chance of side effects are little to none.
 One of the first steps when seeking laser skin rejuvenation treatments is to research laser clinics in the area.
 At Body Details we only employ those with medical degrees who are certified by a team of our Medical Directors, a standard not all laser clinics uphold.
 We have found that having employees with vast medical knowledge makes them better laser technicians, as they are more knowledgeable on skin conditions and sensitivity issues that many of our clients come in with.
 Having medical experience also ensures that our laser technicians are aware of common concerns for those seeking laser treatments, such as hyperpigmentation.
 Understanding in depth the layers of the skin is just one of the many advantages we have at Body Details that allow us to avoid the risk of side effects.
+When you book an appointment at one of our cosmetic and laser centers, you can be sure you’re in good hands.

 Another way we mitigate risk is to properly train our laser technicians.
 While all of our staff hold medical degrees and have gone through a licensing course that teaches them to perform laser treatments, we send all of our trainees to a separate program where they are certified under the watch of the laser manufacturers.
 This ensures that our laser technicians are able to use the highest level of technology available that we hold in our offices.